Think objects, not pixels

 When a single-pixel contained several buildings in a Landsat-1 scene, there wasn’t a need to do object-based image analysis.
 However, the new breed of high-resolution data requires object-based image analysis.

 For example, a Landsat-1 scene couldn’t decipher between buildings from parks.
 In this case, unsupervised and supervised classification was enough.
 But now, you segment and classify high-resolution data using OBIA for more meaningful land cover.
 This is the trend in the remote sensing community.

-Otherwise, traditional image classification techniques gives an unwanted salt and pepper classification
+Otherwise, traditional image classification techniques give unwanted salt and pepper classification.

 OBIA – Object-based Image Analysis